-- The number of active RN licenses in January 2023 is up by 35% compared to the end of 2018.
-More specifically, the number of active RN licenses in Nevada has increased by 14,702 since 2018.
-The number of employed RNs in Nevada in May 2021, the most recent year available from the U.S. Bureau of Labor Statistics (BLS), has increased by 3,080 or 13% since 2018.
-We expect a large increase in employed nurses when the 2022 BLS data is released.
-In contrast, Nevada's population in 2022, the most recent year available from the U.S. Census Bureau, had increased by only 4.7% since 2018 and the percentage of the population 65 and over had increased by only 10.4%.4 - Nevada does not have a shortage of licensed registered nurses, the staffing crisis is manufactured by poor treatment of nurses over many years.
-Employers' ill treatment of nurses during the Covid-19 pandemic accelerated nurses leaving the workforce. - Employers subjected nurses to reprehensible and demoralizing conditions, including withholding life-saving PPE. - States that are part of the Compact still experienced extreme shortages during the pandemic.
+- The number of active RN licenses in February 2025 has increased by 12,617 or 26 percent since 2020.
+The number of employed RNs in Nevada in May 2023, the most recent year available from the U.S. Bureau of Labor Statistics (BLS), has increased by 2,470 or 11 percent since 2020.
+In contrast, Nevada's population in 2024, the most recent year available from the U.S. Census Bureau, had increased by only 5.2 percent since 2020.5 - " Nevada does not have a shortage of licensed registered nurses, the staffing crisis is manufactured by poor treatment of nurses over many years.
+Employers' ill treatment of nurses during the Covid-19 pandemic accelerated nurses leaving the workforce. - " Employers subjected nurses to reprehensible and demoralizing conditions, including withholding life-saving PPE. - " States that are part of the Compact still experienced extreme shortages during the pandemic.